 $250 annual Hilton resort credit

-Every cardmember year you receive up to $250 in statement credits for eligible purchases made directly with participating Hilton resorts using your card.
+Every cardmember year you receive up to $250 in statement credits for eligible purchases made directly with participating Hilton resorts using your Aspire Card.
 See this link to find all participating resorts.

-What’s incredible is that virtually any spending at these hotels should qualify, regardless of whether we’re talking about the room rate, incidentals, dining, etc. So as long as you spend just $250 per year on the card at Hilton resorts, you should be able to make full use of this benefit.
+What’s great is that virtually any spending at these hotels should qualify, regardless of whether we’re talking about the room rate, incidentals, dining, etc. So as long as you spend just $250 per year on the card at Hilton resorts, you should be able to make full use of this benefit.

 You could even redeem your anniversary free night certificate at a top Conrad or Waldorf Astoria resort and then use the $250 to get massages, a nice dinner, etc. For example, when we stayed at the Conrad Bora Bora on points, we used the credit to cover some of the incidentals.

 It can take 8-12 weeks for credits to be posted.

 Use your resort credit at the Conrad Bora Bora

 $250 annual airline fee credit

 The terms state the following regarding what purchases aren’t eligible:

 Airline tickets, upgrades, mileage points purchases, mileage points transfer fees, gift cards, duty free purchases, and award tickets are not deemed to be incidental fees.

 Your annual airline credit can save you money on fees with major US airlines